antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 - Description: Collapse or expand a node group;
 - `type: 'collapse-expand-group'`
 - Configurations:
-  - *Supported from V3.1.2* trigger: The operation for collapsing and expanding.
+  - trigger: The operation for collapsing and expanding.
 Options: `click` and `dblclick`. `dblclick` by default, which means double click.

 **Default Configuration**
 ```javascript